rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 ```

 This is an empty test to help us get our library started, instead of the binary
-that says "Hello, world!" that we get with a new binary.
-Let's ignore the `#[]`
+that says "Hello, world!" that we get with the `--bin` option.
+Let's ignore the
-stuff and `mod tests` for a little bit, but leave it at the end of
+`#[]` stuff and `mod tests` for a little bit, but leave it at the end of
 `src/lib.rs`.

-Imagine that we're creating a library to provide some general networking
-functionality.
-We're going to look at different ways we could choose to
+We're going to look at different ways we could choose to organize our library's
-organize our code, any of which could make sense depending on exactly what we
+code, any of which could make sense depending on exactly what we were trying to
-were trying to do.
+do.
 To start, add this code at the beginning of the file:

 Filename: src/lib.rs